ntua-unit-of-control-and-informatics/D-PINNs/README.md

 - `forward_plots.py`: Creates a plot of the concentration-time profiles (mean and variance) derived from the numerical slution of the ODEs versus the predictions profiles that derive from the trained D-PINN.

-In each folder, exist subfolders that contain the final plots and results that are also reported in the paper.
+Each folder consists of subfolders that contain the final plots and results that are also reported in the paper.